 The vendor is under section 16(3)(d) entitled to deduct an amount, calculated by applying the tax fraction to any amount of money paid as a prize or winnings in relation to a supply of betting services.

-An input tax deduction on goods or services acquired for the purpose of awarding goods or services as a prize or winnings is specifically excluded by the proviso to section 16(3)(a) insofar as the vendor qualifies for a deduction under section 16(3)(a).
-The proviso to section 16(3)(a) limits the deduction to input tax on the initial cost of the goods or services acquired to be awarded as a prize.
+In respect of goods or services awarded as a prize or winnings, the proviso to section 16(3)(d) limits the deduction to the input tax on the initial cost of acquiring these goods or services.